 Note:-Please comment and reply me.

-For example, assume that you create the ACCOUNTS_STAFF view, as given in a previous example.
+CREATE VIEW statement that contains the OR REPLACE option.
+This option replaces the current definition of a view, but preserves the present security authorizations.ACCOUNTS_STAFF view, as given in a previous example.
 You also grant several object privileges to roles and other users.
 However, now you realize that you must redefine the ACCOUNTS_STAFF view to correct the department number specified in the WHERE clause of the defining query, because it should have been 30.
-To preserve the grants of object privileges that you have made, you can replace the current version of the ACCOUNTS_STAFF view with the following statement:
+To preserve the grants of object privileges that you have made, you can replace the current version of the ACCOUNTS_STAFF view with the following statement:CREATE OR REPLACE VIEW Accounts_staff AS

 SELECT Empno, Ename, Deptno